Darren Byfield: International career

 Though born in Birmingham, his Jamaican heritage allowed him to win six caps for Jamaica in 2003.
 He was a squad member for the 2003 CONCACAF Gold Cup.
 The "Reggaeboyz" exited the tournament at the quarter-finals with a 5–0 defeat to hosts Mexico.

 Management career

 In May 2016, Byfield took up his first management position after taking over at Southern Premier Division side Redditch United.
 He remained registered as a player, making six league appearances during the 2016–17 season.

 Byfield joined Stratford Town as manager in May 2018.
 However, he left the club in September and was subsequently appointed manager of Walsall Wood in October.
 In May 2019 he left Walsall Wood to become manager of Alvechurch in May 2019.
 Byfield returned to Walsall Wood in Jan 2020.

-In July 2023, Byfield returned to former club Walsall as a first-team coach.
+Byfield joined Crawley in the summer of 2022.
+In December 2022, Byfield took over as caretaker-manager at Crawley Town.
+He was in charge for two games, resulting in a 3-1 defeat against Stevenage on December 30th 2022 and a 2-2 draw against Newport County on 2nd January 2023.
+He then became first team coach under the new manager Scott Lindsey in January 2023.